 Oahu is an adventure paradise.
 It’s a playground for the adrenaline hunters and for those who push their limits.
 The cliffs and waterfalls throughout the island make the perfect spot for cliff diving.
 I love watching and throwing myself into the ocean so I put together a list of all of the best spots for cliff jumping on Oahu.

 Before you get to the list I have to make one thing clear.
 The conditions at all of these places are constantly changing.
 Rocks are moving below waterfalls, sand level and depths of the ocean are changing.
 Moving tides and weather conditions can change a safe jump into a dangerous jump.
+For example, the photo below is a place called China Walls and is often calm and great for swimming and cliff-jumping and other days has a huge swell as you can see.
 Therefore not only should you be safe but you should also check the location yourself.
-You should never take a blog post or an article as the all clear for a safe jump.
+You should never take a blog post or an article as the all-clear for a safe jump.
 Please know your limits, be safe, never jump alone, and double-check the conditions and landing area.
 Oh and have fun!

 11 BEST CLIFF JUMPING SPOTS ON OAHU, HAWAII